A series of seasonal seminars for the

 (Minimum 1Hr per booking)

-The Offers the opportunity of Individual tuition and support of an industry professional.
+The opportunity of Individual tuition and support of an industry professional.

 From my London studio or via Zoom: you will be advised on methods to advance your design process from initial concept to the final product (folio) of a fully resolved collection line-up.
 We will cover diverse R&D (research & design) techniques, as you generate well-explored, creative and relevant design outcomes…